iainsgillis/devon-pottery-guild/classes.md

 <script src="https://cdn.jsdelivr.net/npm/add-to-calendar-button@2" async defer></script>
 <section class="flow">

-> **Update: September 29, 2024 @ 2:00pm**: Fall 2024 classes are now underway;
-> registration is closed.
-Keep an eye here and on our social media channels for
+> Keep an eye here and on our social media channels for upcoming events,
-> upcoming events, including our next round of registration for winter classes.
+> including our next round of registration for winter classes.

 Further down the page, you'll find information about [our classes in general](#about-our-classes), [our registration process](#registration-process), and [kids' classes](#what-about-kids-classes).